-Not only is darkness helpful for sleep quality, but temperature is also an important consideration.
-It is so common for parents (especially new ones) to obsess over their baby’s comfort and be constantly worried about whether or not they are warm enough.
-Like their grown-up counterparts, babies sleep best when they’re warm and snuggly inside of a cool environment.
-A warm nighttime onesie, a wearable blanket or a sleep sack, and a cool nursery, somewhere around 65°F and 70°F (18°C – 21°C) is the best way to ensure that baby remains comfortable through the night.
+Not only is darkness helpful for sleep quality, but the temperature is also an important consideration.
+It is common for parents (especially new ones) to obsess over their baby’s comfort and constantly worry about whether or not they are warm enough.
+Like their grown-up counterparts, babies sleep best when they’re warm and snuggly in a cool environment.
+A warm nighttime onesie, a wearable blanket or a sleep sack, and a cool nursery, somewhere between 61°F and 72°F (18°C – 21°C) is the best way to ensure that baby remains comfortable through the night.1,2

 4. Be predictable

-It’s likely that over the holidays, you deviated slightly (or not so slightly) from your normal routine.
-The number one way to get a formerly good sleeper back on track after any disruption is to return to “regularly scheduled programming.”
-A well-planned, consistent bedtime routine is conducive to a good night’s rest (no matter what your age).
+A well-planned, consistent bedtime routine is conducive to a good night’s rest (regardless of age).
 Once our bodies and brains start to recognize the signals that indicate an upcoming bedtime, we start physically and mentally relaxing.
-Energy levels wind down, melatonin production kicks in, and muscles start to loosen.
+Energy levels wind down, melatonin production kicks in, and muscles begin to loosen.
 By the time you’re giving your little one a goodnight kiss, their system should be all set for a long, restorative sleep.

 5. Make sleep a priority

-With most things in life, it’s easy to fall into the trap of wishing things were different but not actually taking steps to make it so.
+With most things in life, it’s easy to fall into the trap of wishing things were different but not taking steps to make it so.
 If your little one struggles in the sleep department, consider whether they are set up for success with consistent opportunities for daytime naps, predictable routines, an optimal sleep environment, and nighttime expectations they can rely on.
 Children learn what we teach them, so the ball is in our court.